pfgithub/scpl/docs/actions/askforinput.md

 > This action requires that Shortcuts has permission to use WFUserInteractionResource.

+## description
+### summary
+Displays a dialog prompting the user to enter a piece of information.

 ### usage
 `askforinput question=[string|text] defaultanswer=[string|text] undefined=[???] inputtype=[string <${strInfo}>] granularity=[string <${strInfo}>] skiptowatchdictation=[string boolean|variable]`